J. M. Coetzee: 1983 and 1999 Booker Prizes

 Summertime, named on the 2009 longlist, was an early favourite to win Coetzee an unprecedented third Booker Prize.
 It made the shortlist, but lost to bookmakers' favourite Wolf Hall, by Mantel.
 Coetzee was also longlisted in 2003 for Elizabeth Costello and in 2005 for Slow Man.

-The Schooldays of Jesus, a follow up to his 2013 novel The Childhood of Jesus, was longlisted for the 2016 Booker Prize.
+The Schooldays of Jesus, a follow-up to his 2013 novel The Childhood of Jesus, was longlisted for the 2016 Booker Prize.

 2003 Nobel Prize in Literature

-On 2 October 2003, Horace Engdahl, head of the Swedish Academy, announced that Coetzee had been chosen as that year's recipient of the Nobel Prize in Literature, making him the fourth African writer to be so honoured and the second South African, after Nadine Gordimer.
+On 2 October 2003, the Swedish Academy announced that Coetzee had been chosen as that year's recipient of the Nobel Prize in Literature, making him the fourth African writer to be so honoured and the second South African, after Nadine Gordimer.
 When awarding the prize, the Swedish Academy stated that Coetzee "in innumerable guises portrays the surprising involvement of the outsider".
 The press release for the award also cited his "well-crafted composition, pregnant dialogue and analytical brilliance", while focusing on the moral nature of his work.
 The prize ceremony was held in Stockholm on 10 December 2003.

 Other awards and recognition

-Coetzee is a three-time winner of South Africa's CNA Prize.
+Coetzee is a three-time winner of South Africa's CNA Literary Award (in 1977, 1980 and 1983).
 His Waiting for the Barbarians received both the James Tait Black Memorial Prize and the Geoffrey Faber Memorial Prize, Age of Iron was awarded the Sunday Express Book of the Year award, and The Master of Petersburg was awarded The Irish Times International Fiction Prize in 1995.
 He has also won the French Prix Femina étranger and two Commonwealth Writers' Prizes for the African region, for Master of St Petersburg in 1995 and for Disgrace in 2000 (the latter personally presented by Queen Elizabeth II at Buckingham Palace), and the 1987 Jerusalem Prize for the Freedom of the Individual in Society.
-In 1998 Coetzee received the Lannan Literary Award for Fiction.
+In 1998, he received the Lannan Literary Award for Fiction.

+In 1984, Coetzee received an Honorary Fellow Award at the University of Cape Town.
+He was elected a Fellow of the Royal Society of Literature (FRSL) in 1988.
+In 2001 he won the Outstanding Alumnus award at the University of Texas.
+In 2004, he was made Honorary Fellow of the Australian Academy of the Humanities.

-On 27 September 2005 The South African government awarded Coetzee the Order of Mapungubwe (gold class) for his "exceptional contribution in the field of literature and for putting South Africa on the world stage."
+On 27 September 2005, the South African government awarded Coetzee the Order of Mapungubwe (gold class) for his "exceptional contribution in the field of literature and for putting South Africa on the world stage".
 In 2006, he was elected to the American Philosophical Society.
-He holds honorary doctorates from The American University of Paris, the University of Adelaide, La Trobe University, the University of Natal, the University of Oxford, Rhodes University, the State University of New York at Buffalo, the University of Strathclyde, the University of Technology, Sydney, the Adam Mickiewicz University in Poznań and the Universidad Iberoamericana.
+He holds honorary doctorates from The American University of Paris (2010), the University of Adelaide (2005), La Trobe University, the University of Natal (1996), the University of Oxford, Rhodes University, the State University of New York at Buffalo, the University of Strathclyde, the University of Technology, Sydney, the Adam Mickiewicz University in Poznań, and the Universidad Iberoamericana.

-In 2013, Richard Poplak of the Daily Maverick described Coetzee as "inarguably the most celebrated and decorated living English-language author".
+In 2013, Richard Poplak of the Daily Maverick called Coetzee "inarguably the most celebrated and decorated living English-language author".

+On 9 June 2025 Coetzee was appointed a Companion of the Order of Australia (AC).